Teck Media and Investor Webcast Advisory

 VANCOUVER, British Columbia, Nov.
-25, 2020 (GLOBE NEWSWIRE) -- Teck Resources Limited (TSX: TECK.A and TECK.B, NYSE: TECK) (“Teck”) President and Chief Executive Officer Don Lindsay will be presenting at the Citi Basic Materials Virtual conference on Wednesday, December 2, 2020 at 3:00 p.m.
-Eastern/12:00 p.m.
+26, 2020 (GLOBE NEWSWIRE) -- Teck Resources Limited (TSX: TECK.A and TECK.B, NYSE: TECK) (“Teck”) President and Chief Executive Officer Don Lindsay will be presenting at the Scotiabank Mining conference on Tuesday, December 1, 2020 at 10:00 a.m.
+Eastern/7:00 a.m.
 Pacific time.
-The investor presentation will include information on company strategy, financial performance and outlook for the company’s business units.
+The investor presentation will include information on company strategy, financial performance, and outlook for the company’s business units.

 Alternatively, the webcast with supporting slides will be available on Teck’s website at: www.teck.com.